P-rth/Substitution-scheduler/README.md

 7. filter needed teachers by department
 8. very user-friendly
 9. Universal search including (name / class / number of free periods /is Free?/is Unavailable?)
+10. sql support for local and remote databases
 ##

 ## First start & intro :